Councilwoman Viviana Russell (1st District)

-Click on the image above to view Viviana's Community Spotlight
+Click on the image above to view

 Viviana holds the distinction of making history by being the first African American woman ever elected to the North Hempstead Town Board.
 Elected in November 2009, she serves New Cassel/Westbury, Carle Place and the Villages of Westbury and Old Westbury.
-The seat in the 1st Councilmatic District was vacated by now Nassau County Legislator, Robert Troiano, who ‘passed the torch’ as the first African American male to serve on the Town Board to Viviana.
+The seat in the 1st Councilmatic District was vacated by Nassau County Legislator, Robert Troiano, who ‘passed the torch’ as the first African American male to serve on the Town Board to Viviana.

 Viviana Russell was born and raised in East Elmhurst, Queens.
 She has been a resident of New Cassel/Westbury since 1999 with her husband Gary and their 3 children.
 Viviana holds a Bachelor of Arts degree in Social Science, is a certified Para-Chaplain, NYS Licensed Real Estate Agent and a Notary Public.

-Six years ago Viviana participated in a community wide visioning process that started through a partnership with Sustainable Long Island, Unified New Cassel Community Revitalization Corporation, a local community – based development organization, and the Department of Planning and Economic Development of the Town of North Hempstead, and local churches.
+Ten years ago Viviana participated in a community wide visioning process that started through a partnership with Sustainable Long Island, Unified New Cassel Community Revitalization Corporation, a local community – based development organization, the Department of Planning and Economic Development of the Town of North Hempstead, and local churches.
 The purpose of this collaborative effort was to encourage residents to work together to develop a plan of goals to accomplish in the community.
-This process resulted in the adoption of The Visioning plan that is now a national model for communities seeking economic and social redevelopment.
+This process resulted in the adoption of The Visioning Plan that is now a national model for communities seeking economic and social redevelopment.

 Viviana is a concerned, committed and involved resident of Westbury with powerful grassroots community building skills and comprehensive knowledge of the community's needs and governmental functions.